Molly Kehoe

-Molly Kehoe (born August 10, 2004) is a Caymanian footballer who plays as a striker for West Bromwich Albion F.C.
-Women.
+Molly Kehoe (born August 10, 2004) is a Caymanian footballer who plays as a striker for Gwalia United.

 Early life

 Kehoe attended Darlington School in the United States.

 Career

-Kehoe played for Sunset FC in the Cayman Island in 2022/2023, ending the season as joint top goalscorer.
+Kehoe played for Sunset FC in the Cayman Islands in 2022/2023, ending the season as joint top goalscorer.

 Kehoe played for Welsh side Cardiff City, where she was regarded as one of the club's most important players.

 On July 21, 2025, Kehoe officially completed her move to West Bromwich Albion F.C.
 Women.

+On February 3, 2026, Kehoe officially completed her move to Gwalia United F.C.

 Style of play

 Kehoe mainly operates as a striker and has been described as a "goal-scoring machine".